DILIGENTWORKS/web-app/README.md

 # DiligentWorks – Static Site (Solutions & Managed Services)

-This is a lightweight static site for DiligentWorks, inspired by the structure of phoenixs.co.uk but fully rebranded and built from scratch with royalty‑free images.
+This is a lightweight static site for DiligentWorks and built from scratch with royalty‑free images.

 - Single page `index.html`
 - Responsive styles in `assets/css/styles.css`